Qui sommes-nous ?

 European Paediatric Committee (PDCO)

-The PDCO participates in the development and assessment of medicines tailored to children and adolescents.
+The PDCO participates in the development and assessment of medicines tailored for children and adolescents.
 It determines the research required to authorise the use of a medicine, verifies that studies comply with the paediatric research framework, and assesses dossiers submitted by pharmaceutical companies (PIPs).

 Find out more about paediatric committees